 What else has Mommy put together for the trip?

-One idea I got online was to fill empty plastic bottles with rice and small objects (I’m sorry I can’t remember which blog I read this on!).
+I also filled a couple small plastic containers with rice and small objects, like buttons.
 The kids can turn the bottles to find the little treasures inside.
-(I am gluing the lids on when they are finished!)
-I’m not sure how these will go over, but they both like to look at little things, and they are both into puzzles, so I’m hoping they will think they are fun to look at.
+I glued the lids on when I finished them.
+They both like to look at little things, and they are both into puzzles, so I’m hoping they will think they are fun to look at.
 Plus, they can use them as shakers while listening to their music in the car.

 At Big Lots I found a couple hidden picture coloring books for $2 each.
 You fill the little “paint brush” with water to color the extra thick pages and images appear.
 You can do the pages over and over once they dry.
 Pretty cool.
 My daughter already tested hers out a few times… She liked it so much that I went back and bought one more so they could rotate the three books between them.